Hypnosphi/actor-js-lerna/README.md

       # false by default, set to true if you want all dependency updates in a single PR
       batch_mode: false

+      # false by default, set to true if you want bootstrap_command to run once before creating PR in batch mode
+      batch_bootstrap: false

       # Settings to configure the PR itself can be found
       # on the dependencies-io/pullrequest repo
       # https://github.com/dependencies-io/pullrequest/tree/0.6.0#dependenciesyml